-When its time to step up your labeling game and add professional labeling equipment to your assembly line, there are a number of things to consider before making your purchase.
+When its time to step up your labeling game and add professional labeling system to your assembly line, there are a number of things to consider before making your purchase.
 The type of machine you choose will depend greatly on what you are trying to accomplish and how well your new machine will fit with the rest of your assembly setup.

 Semi-automatic machines are the next step up, and can still be found at a reasonable price while increasing your labeling ability by as much as 500%.
 These machines usually require that you load the containers and labels first, and then press a pedal or switch to advance the machine through the process.

-Depending on your current setup and the amount of space you have to work with, the type of labeling equipment you choose may be limited by your resources.
-First of all, fully automatic labeling machines can take up a significant amount of space and may require a pack-out table to prevent overflow.
-However, if you do not have room for all of these components, or your current assembly line is not compatible to feed into a specific in-line machine, you may have to opt for a different type of system.
+Fully automatic labeling machines can take up a significant amount of space and may require a pack-out table to prevent overflow.
+If you do not have room for all of these components or your current assembly line is not compatible to feed into a specific in-line machine, you may have to opt for a different type of system.

-You will also need to keep in mind your companies's current abilities and avoid over-buyng.
+You will also need to keep in mind your companies' current abilities and avoid over-buying.
 There is no sense in purchasing the fastest, newest labeling machine on the market if the rest of your production process is not fast enough to keep up with it.
 Instead, focus on finding a labeling machine that will meet your current needs and leaves plenty of room for you to scale up progressively, but won't put a strain on your operation financially.